-Hats off to theas it continues to defy expectations and find plenty of new buyers.
+Hats off to the Tesla Model 3 as it continues to defy expectations and find plenty of new buyers.
 In fact, through the first quarter of this year, the electric car was California's best selling vehicle.
 Like, out of every segment.

-The CNCDA categorizes the Model 3 in the "near luxury" category, which has it compete with cars like theand .
+The CNCDA categorizes the Model 3 in the "near luxury" category, which has it compete with cars like the BMW 3 Series and Mercedes-Benz C-Class.
 In its respective segment, the electric car blew rivals away.
 The 3 Series sits in second place with 3,437 units sold to the Model 3's 18,856.
 The Lexus ES (2,703 units), C-Class (2,199) and Audi A4 (1,099 units) fill in the final results, and it's clear, Californians dig their Teslas.

 There should be an asterisk with this data, though.
 Q1 was the start of stay-at-home orders across the US to combat the coronavirus pandemic, and some California areas were the first to implement such policies.
 Thus, traditional dealerships closed their doors as non-essential businesses went dark for a period of time.
 That likely left a lot of shoppers out of the market for the time being.
 At the end of the day,

 only needed to sell 855 more Civics to strip the Model 3 of its title.

 definitely has staying power, especially in its home state of California.

 Watch this: Five things you need to know about the Tesla Model 3